simplex-chat/simplex-chat/docs/rfcs/2023-08-28-groups-improvements.md

 Instead we could assign "chat protocol version" per group and share it with members as part of group profile, and make a two-stage release when members would first be able to update and get new processing logic, but have it disabled until next release.

-After switching to new processing logic old clients wouldn't be able to connect in groups.
+After group switching to new processing logic old clients wouldn't be able to connect in groups.

+How should existing groups be switched?
+- Owner user action?
+- Owner client deciding automatically?
+- In case group has multiple owners - which owner(s) can / should decide?
+- Prohibited until all / part of existing members don't update?
+How to request members to update?
+- Old clients will not be able to process and save group chat version from group profile update.

 ### Sending direct messages inside group